 Tenderness, pain and mild swelling usually occur with strains and you may experience muscle spasms.
 The pain from a strain will generally be localized, but it can also travel to different areas of your body.
 The pain may be minor or it could persist over a few days or weeks if the tendons are not rested.
 Strains can become chronic if the activity causing it isn’t stopped.

 With a minor sprain the ligaments may be lightly overstretched with some minor pain and swelling, but movement is usually not affected.
 A moderate sprain is partial tearing of a ligament which can cause increased pain, swelling and in some cases bruising.
 A severe sprain is a complete tearing of a ligament or group of ligaments.
 Severe pain and swelling are immediate and there may be a significant loss of movement in the injured area.

 In addition to wearing a splint or brace, pain relieving creams and oils not only can help with your pain, but can also promote faster healing.
-Whether for muscle pain, joint pain, soft tissue pain or injury, Topricin Pain Relief Cream is a natural homeopathic cream that stimulates healing to reduce pain.Like what you’ve read?
+Whether for muscle pain, joint pain, soft tissue pain or injury, there are many creams that help to stimulate healing and reduce pain.Like what you’ve read?
 Click here to subscribe to the blog!

 Click on the images below

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.